Manchahat/ManchahatsBookStore/ManchahatsBookStore/README.txt

 added new class in models project by naming it category.cs and added the migration by running the code add-migration AddCategoryToDb done sone changes in addcategorytodb.cs

+8:49pm
+created new folder in ManchahatBooks.DataAccess (Repository) in Repository i made the new folder and name it IRepository